tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Onyx Symbol

+1/Day

+When you miss every target with a daily spell cast through this symbol, you instead hit every target, and a random ally that casts spells (including you) loses their next standard action and expends (without effect) a random daily spell of at least the same level as the triggering spell.

+**Quirk:** Values privacy.

+---

 #### Peerless Piety

 You have a fraudulent aura of religious piety and devotion to the Gods of Light.
 Everyone you know instinctively assumes that you are an unusually devout and moral individual – perhaps even a little too devout.
 This illusion is not foolproof – if confronted with undeniable evidence of any failings or misdeeds on your part, those who believed in you will lose faith – but it does mean that you’ll get the benefit of the doubt in most situations.